What Happens to Your Stock When a Company is Bought?

 What happens to unvested stock options or RSUs in an acquisition?

-Investors with unvested stock options or RSUs are in a more difficult position.
-In general, there are three common outcomes for unvested stock options:
+Executives with unvested stock options or RSUs are in a more difficult position as they haven’t yet earned the shares.

 1. Cancel unvested grants (underwater or not)

-Depending on your strike price, it may be hard to tell whether your vested or unvested grant would be underwater when the acquisition is complete, depending on the shareholder payout or other specific terms indicated in the agreement.
-Unvested stock options that are underwater are at the most risk of being cancelled without a pay out.
+Depending on your strike price, it can be hard to tell if your vested or unvested grant will be underwater when the acquisition is complete, depending on the shareholder payout or other specific terms indicated in the agreement.
+Unvested stock options that are underwater are at the most risk of being cancelled without a payout.

-The acquiring company can also accelerate the vesting of options or awards, choosing to pay cash or shares, in exchange for the cancellation of outstanding grants.
+The acquiring company can also accelerate the vesting of options or awards, choosing to pay cash or shares in exchange for the cancellation of outstanding grants.
 Acceleration of vesting may not be available uniformly across equity types or grants.
+The acquiring company may also attach a vesting schedule to cash payouts to improve retention.

-For example, the terms may provide a new vesting schedule, where unvested grants will receive accelerated vesting based on the original schedule, if the deal hadn’t happened.
+For example, the terms may provide a new vesting schedule, where unvested grants will receive accelerated vesting based on the original schedule if the deal hadn’t happened.
 The acquiring company could cancel grants that wouldn’t have vested for a while, with or without compensation.
-The new company could also partially vest shares or continue the stock plan.
+The acquirer could also partially vest shares or continue the stock plan.

 This type of arrangement could apply universally to all employee stock offered in the incentive plan, or only to certain types.